kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

 ## Planning a trip
 Proper planning is crucial for a safe and enjoyable hiking experience.
 Here are some steps to help you prepare:

 1. Research the terrain, weather conditions, wildlife, and plants you might encounter.
-Also look into local regulations and any permits you may need.
+Also, look into local regulations and any permits you may need.
 2. Using a map, plan your route.
 Be sure to consider trail conditions and alternate routes.
 3. Pack the necessary gear and supplies.
 See the "Be prepared" section for a list of essential items.
 Check all your gear before you leave.
 4. Check the weather forecast and adjust your plans accordingly.